Dawn W. Friedman

 Assistant Director for Student Government

 Allison Rodgers joined the Florida Atlantic University (FAU) Student Involvement team in June 2015.
 Prior to FAU, Allison was the Supervisor for Student Involvement at Washington State University Tri-Cities in Richland, Washington, leading the departmental operations and staff in areas of student government, student organizations, leadership, service, student union building planning, and social justice initiatives.
 Ms. Rodgers currently serves as Coordinator and Faculty for the 2016 Student Government West Institute, as well as nationwide Community Facilitator for Student Government Advisors with the National Association for Campus Activities (NACA).
 Ms. Rodgers has worked as a professional advisor to student governments for six years.
-She is also an active member in Student Affairs Administrators in Higher Education (NASPA).
+She is also an active member in Student Affairs & Enrollment Management Administrators in Higher Education (NASPA).

 About the NACA Community and what it means to be a NACA Community Facilitator for SG Advisors.